 Dear colleagues,

-The inaugural year of the FEB challenge was a success, with ~200 members from 25 departments at UPSOM and its administrative offices participating.
-The offices of Medical Education and Faculty affairs, are offering the challenge again, to continue to increase our collective understanding of fostering equity and belonging in our curriculum and learning environment.
+Thank you for joining the Third Annual Fostering Equity and Belonging (FEB) Challenge.
+We have had ~200 participants each year, from 25 departments at UPSOM and its administrative offices.
+The offices of Medical Education and Faculty affairs are offering the challenge again, to continue to increase our collective understanding of fostering equity and belonging in our curriculum and learning environment.

 This challenge is modelled after the United Way Race Equity Challenge that occurred in 2020.